nathanhleung/enlight-ycombinator/README.md

                       factorialFactory(Math.random)))))))))));
 ```

-It looks like we'll need to apply `factorialFactory` to itself ad infinitum to get our working `factorial` function &mdash; but unfortunately, we can't infinitely apply `factorialFactory`.
+So, it looks like we'll need to apply `factorialFactory` to itself ad infinitum to get our working `factorial` function.
+How can we do that though?

 ```
 const factorialUpToInfinity = ???
 ```

-## Here Comes Y
+## Here Comes Y!
 The Y combinator is here to save the day!
-What does `y` do?
-It essentially applies a function infinite times, and in simple terms can be defined like below.
+The Y combinator is a function which applies another function infinite times, and in simple terms can be defined like below.

 ```js
 function y(f) {